Published 2026-06-25 · 23 min read

 7 ★

 Nawy calls you.
 You don't call Nawy.
-Before you open the app, a notification arrives: "A unit matching your life stage just listed – here's your monthly payment, what you'd forgo in Nawy Shares returns, and a mortgage offer from three lenders."
-The consultant who calls has read your full history and presents one shortlist of three – not a catalogue of thirty.
-You go from first alert to reservation in a single afternoon.
+A notification arrives before you open the app: a unit matching your life stage, your monthly payment, what you'd forgo in Shares returns, and a mortgage offer.
+The consultant who calls has read your history and presents three, not thirty.
+Alert to reservation in an afternoon.

 5 ★